oddbird/oddleventy/content/open-source/css-remedy.md

 links:
   source: https://github.com/mozdevs/cssremedy/
 summary: |
-  These days, browsers are far more consistent in how they render CSS, but they're limited on how far they can improve their User Agent Stylesheet.
-  The defaults for the web have to be consistent with the past, and any changes would break millions of existing sites.

-  You don't have to stay in the past.
-  **CSS Remedy (by Mozilla) provides a more modern proposal for how CSS should work by default**.
+  **CSS Remedy provides a modern proposal for how CSS should work by default**.
+  Browsers are limited on how far they can improve default styles, but you don't have to stay in the past.
 ---